+Looking for J1 visa health insurance requirements?
+Or J2 visa health insurance requirements?
 J1 visa holders and their dependents must have adequate health insurance in order to participate in their respective J1 visa programs.
 J visa program sponsors must ensure that program exchange visitors have insurance that includes certain minimum coverage and benefits that cover them for sickness or accidents during the time of their exchange visitor program.
 Coverage must be in effect throughout the duration of the J visa holder's program period and stay in the United States.
-As per the US Department of State website, the J1 visa insurance requirements include:

 - Medical benefits of at least $100,000 per accident or illness